mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 To generate the first five characteristics, throw 2d6 five times and allocate them as normal.
 Endurance, Intelligence and Education undergo no adjustments.
 Strength gains a +2 bonus, while Dexterity suffers a –2 penalty.
-The lower limit on characteristics is 1 (below 1 can happen only from wounding and only temporarily); the upper limit is 15 except for Strength and Endurance, which is 16.
+The lower limit on characteristics is1 (below 1 can happen only from wounding and only temporarily); the upper limit is 15 except for Strength and Endurance, which is 16.